 - printmaking – etching, monoprinting, linocuts.

 Schools may submit up to four entries.
-Photographs may be submitted although the original artwork will need to be available for shortlisted schools.
+Photographs should be submitted although the original artwork will need to be available for shortlisted schools.
 The following information should be attached to each artwork:

 - name of student/s